Brets0150/generic-cracker/README.md

 **Before MDX Agent:**

-1. Manually download hash list from Hashtopolis
+1. Manually download hash list from source.
 2. Run MDXfind on a separate system
 3. Babysit the terminal to monitor progress
 4. Wait for completion (no parallelization)